 In Jun 2016, Lets Teach One - NGO from Mumbai have visited Partur and after a initial survey in the region, they offered financial contribution to deepen and widen a canal for better water percolation in the area.
 After having a discussion with SDM Shri.
 Arvind Lokhande, Krushi Adhikari Shri.
-Anand Kambale, we all agreed to work on a canal near village Walkhed (Tq.
+Anand Kambale, we all agreed for rejuvenation of a small river near village Walkhed (Tq.
 Partur Dist, Jalna).
-The TeachOne being remotely located, Our volunteers owned up the responsibility to coordinate between NGO, Villagers and Pokland owner.
-After working tirelessly for about a month almost 2 KM long and enough deep-wide canal was successfully established.
+The TeachOne being remotely located, Our volunteers owned up the responsibility to coordinate between NGO, Villagers and Pokland.
+With 2.5 lakhs ingestion and tireless work for about a month, 1 KM long canal was successfully established.
 It has improved the water level in Walkhed.

 On 3rd May 2017, one more river widening and deepening project has been started at village Anandwadi Tq.
 Partur as joint venture of Lets Teach One Mumbai, Taluka Krushi Vibhag Partur and Aadharwad Foundation.
-This work will be approximately 4 KM in length and 30-35 Ft in width (as per government records total 11,980 cubic meter) - one of the exemplary 'Jalyukt Shivar' work within Jalna district.
+This work will be approximately 1.5 KM in length and 30-35 Ft in width (as per government records total 11,980 cubic meter) - one of the exemplary 'river rejuvenation' work within Jalna district.
 Apart from fuel provided by Taluka Krushi Vibhag, it costed around 3 lakhs and 20 thousands rupees.